 NJ Rev Stat § 40:65-14 (2018)

 Any municipality may prescribe by general ordinance in what case curbs and sidewalks shall be constructed, repaired, altered, relaid or maintained at the expense of the abutting landowners

 The City of Jersey City’s Snow Removal Regulations mandate that owners or managers of residential properties are obligated to remove snow from sidewalks adjacent to the property within 8 hours of the snow event.
 If snow fell during the night, it must be removed within 8 hours of sunrise.
 Owners or managers of commercial properties are required to remove snow and ice within 4 hours.

-New York State does not have a law on snow removal, but the municipalities and counties do.
+New York does not have specific laws regarding snow removal from sidewalks around residential properties.
+The state empowers municipalities and governing bodies to determine ordinances and laws.
 Some cities plow their sidewalks, such as Rochester, NY.

 The City of New York’s Administrative code indicates that every owner, lessee, tenant, occupant, or manager must clean slush, snow, and ice from sidewalks adjacent to their properties.
 If the snow stops falling between 7:00 am and 4:49 pm, snow must be cleared within 4 hours.
 Between 5:00 pm and 8:59 pm, snow must be removed within 14 hours.
 If the snow stops falling between 9:00 pm and 7:00 am, snow must be cleared by 11:00 am the next day.
 Snow should not be pushed into the street or crosswalks.
 The owner of a property adjacent to a fire hydrant is responsible for keeping the hydrant clear of snow.
 Residents have the option to report sidewalks that have not been cleared, and those who do not comply can face fines up to $350.00.